Creating a well-designed law firm website is vital. It reflects the professionalism that a firm provides. (more…)

 - When you create a booking website with a dedicated page for each one product, you increase the amount of your website’ general content, as well as increase clarity for your customers, and improve search engine optimization.

-There is also the possibility to create a comparison page where users have the chance to look at exceptional products side by side.
+There is also the possibility to create a product comparison page where users have the chance to look at exceptional products side by side.
 Some booking website owners believe this option helps customers make an informed decision about the product they want and buy.

 If you decide to have a side by side comparison page on your site, you should still implement a linking system that will take the customer to check out each separate page for more information.
 Don’t clutter your website, but providing enough info is essential.

 When you create a booking website, you will face a critical decision: should you keep your customer in the dark as far as pricing is concerned, or should you make your rates public on your booking website?
 It is an important business decision, as well as a strategic move.